Project-Books/book-project/README.md

 ### Fixing Lombok errors

 You may find lots of errors for things like the log statements, or the entities not having constructors.
-You can find instructions on how to fix this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
+You can find instructions on fixing this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
-Other common errors and solutions are also in the troubleshooting page.
+Other common errors and solutions are also on the troubleshooting page.

 ### Access database